coloursofnoise/Resources/Audio:-How-Tos.md

 ---------------------

 The procedure to add custom **sounds** is similar to this, but sounds need to be redirected to another bus and you can skip the "make it loop" and "add a fade parameter" steps.
+For _gameplay_ sounds, use the `gameplay_sfx/game/general/yes_pause` bus.

 If you have any further questions regarding audio mods, ask for help in the #modding_help channel on the Discord server.